dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

   - XGBoost
   - LightGBM
   - Catboost
+* Used GridsearchCV to tune the hyperparameters of each model (when appropriate)
+* Evaluated the performance of each model using 3 fold cross validation
 * After comparing the MAE of each optimized model, the LightGBM model outperformed the other models

 ## Model performance